-- Discuss the previous week's worship in order to reflect on students' learning, and also for the group to determine what might be done differently; - Approve the schedule supplied by the worship committee; - Choose a theme for the week; and - Prepare the services as follows: - ➤ Eucharist choose appropriate hymns, Prayers of the People, Eucharistic Prayer, fraction sentence, etc. in keeping with the theme of the week and the liturgical season; - ➤ Daily Offices choose appropriate options (i.e. canticle, responsory, silence, litany, etc.) in keeping with the time of day, theme of the week, and liturgical season. - Consider information needed for Guest presiders and guest preachers. - The preparation may be done by the group as a whole, or the chair may divide the group into subcommittees. - The final responsibility for planning each office rests with the Officiant, and for the Eucharist with the Deacon.
+- Discuss the previous week's worship in order to reflect on students' learning, and also for the group to determine what might be done differently; - Approve the schedule supplied by the worship committee; - Choose a theme for the week, if applicable; and - Prepare the services as follows: - Eucharist consider appropriate hymns, in keeping with the theme of the week and the liturgical season; - Daily Offices consider appropriate options (i.e. canticle, responsory, silence, litany, etc.) in keeping with the time of day, theme of the week, and liturgical season. - Consider information needed for Guest presiders and guest preachers. - The preparation may be done by the group as a whole, or the chair may divide the group into subcommittees. - The final responsibility for planning each office rests with the Officiant, and for the Eucharist with the Deacon.